LitterBugCam/Litterbug-docker-raspbian/README.md

 ### Enable RPi features
 1. RPi Camera.
 This step is only needed for the RPi Camera.
 It is not required for a USB webcam.
 $sudo raspi-config
-Move down/up arrow keys to highlight “Choose interfacing options” and arrow right arrow key to highlight select.
+Move down/up arrow keys to highlight “Interfacing options” and arrow right arrow key to highlight select.
 Press enter
 2. SSH
 $sudo raspi-config
-Move down/up arrow keys to highlight “Choose Network options” and arrow right arrow key to highlight select.
+Move down/up arrow keys to highlight “Interfacing options” and arrow right arrow key to highlight select.
 Choose SSH.
 Press enter
 3. Wifi (Optional)
 $sudo raspi-config
-Move down/up arrow keys to highlight “Choose Network options” and arrow right arrow key to highlight select.
+Move down/up arrow keys to highlight "Network options” and arrow right arrow key to highlight select.
 Choose Wifi.
 Enter SSID and password of WiFi network.
 Press enter
 $sudo reboot

 ### Open SSH Session (Optional)